Pilot Licence Conversion

 Sailplane pilots who choose to convert are directly supported through the conversion process by the BGA.
 To ensure that all pilots will eventually have the correct sailplane licence, ratings and certificates, the BGA has agreed with the CAA that the BGA will handle the application and checking process and make recommendations for licence issue to the CAA under a national Qualified Entity approval.
 The process is described below.

-Sailplane pilot licence conversion process – step by step (from Apr 20 the detail in the application will change to reflect the revised rules)
+Sailplane pilot licence conversion process – step by step

 - Consider whether you need to obtain a medical or qualify further under the BGA system before converting.